JuliaLang/www.julialang.org/gsoc/2014/index.md

 Julia uses OpenBLAS for matrix algebra, but OpenBLAS is better-suited for large matrices.
 For operations with small matrices and vectors, one can often obtain substantial speedups by implementing everything in Julia.
 At least two candidate implementations [already](https://github.com/twadleigh/ImmutableArrays.jl) [exist](https://github.com/JuliaLang/julia/issues/5857), with the first more thoroughly developed but the second (currently just a sketch) having some features that are attractive for inclusion in `Base`.

 The project would be to flesh out operations with fixed-size arrays, and get them interoperating seamlessly with other types.
-It would be desirable implement operations for certain sizes using Julia's up-and-coming SIMD support (https://github.com/JuliaLang/julia/pull/5355).
+It would be desirable implement operations for certain sizes using Julia's up-and-coming [SIMD support](https://github.com/JuliaLang/julia/pull/5355).

 ## Project: Matrix functions